aceeric/desktop-kubernetes/README.md

 One of the premises of the project is transparency.
 Every single binary or manifest used to create the cluster is pulled from an official upstream, including the OS itself.

 The cluster provisioned by the project consists of one 4-cpu VM functioning in a dual role of control plane server and worker node, plus two dedicated 2-cpu worker node VMs - a total of three VMs.
 The cluster is provisioned by running one script - `dtk` - with a few command line options.
-The script makes no changes to your desktop's environment - the only changes it makes to your desktop are the files it downloads, and the VirtualBox VMs it creates.
+The script makes no changes to your desktop's environment - other than the files it downloads, and the VirtualBox VMs it creates.
 (Of course, VirtualBox may create various network interfaces but these are cleaned up by VirtualBox if you remove the cluster.)

 This has been tested on Ubuntu 20.04.X systems with 64 gig of RAM and 6+ hyper-threaded processors.